Nový Bor: Sights

-The historic centre is formed by Míru Square, Palackého Square and theirs surroundings.
+The historic centre is formed by the squares Náměstí Míru and Palackého náměstí, and their surroundings.
 The centre includes valuable Empire and Biedermeier houses.
 The town hall is from 1751, originally built as a manorial granary.

-Church of the Assumption of the Virgin Mary was rebuilt to its present Baroque form in 1786–1788.
-It contains a bell from 1606 and a rare organ.
+The Church of the Assumption of the Virgin Mary was rebuilt to its present Baroque form in 1786–1788.
+It contains a bell from 1606 and a rare pipe organ.
 The Virgin Mary statue behind the church is from the 18th century and is the oldest monument in the town.

 The history of the glass industry in the region is presented in the Glass Museum Nový Bor.
 In addition to the permanent exhibition there are exhibitions of glass craftsmen.